MittaDhanunjaya/rg-devops-challenge/monitoring/README.md

 After creating the dashboards, the next important step is to create an alert rules.

-Grafana alerts are a powerful feature that allows us to set up notifications based on the data visualized in Grafana dashboards.
-Alerts help us stay informed about changes or anomalies in our metrics and take timely actions to address them.
-Here's how Grafana alerts work:

 ### Setting Up Grafana Alerts:

+Grafana alerts play a crucial role in proactively monitoring the health and performance of our applications.
+They allow us to define conditions based on our metrics and receive notifications when those conditions are met.
+Here's a step-by-step guide on setting up Grafana alerts:

-Define Alert Conditions: Specify conditions that trigger an alert.
-Set thresholds, expressions, or aggregations based on our metrics.
+Define Alert Conditions: Specify the conditions that trigger an alert based on our metrics.
+This can include thresholds, expressions, or aggregations.
+For example, we might want to create an alert for high CPU usage when it exceeds 90% for more than 20 seconds.

 Configure Notification Channels: Choose how we want to be notified when an alert is triggered.
 Grafana supports various notification channels, including email, Slack, PagerDuty, and more.
-I used Gmail as a notification channel and i configured our grafana accordingly.
+In our example, I configured email notifications using Gmail.
+But for configuring gmail as a notification channel, we have to pass few environmental variables before that:

 ```bash
 environment: